Skip to content

 Interval Backoff

-You can also provide a list or a tuple of floats to pull delays from it in a sequential and cyclical manner.
+You can also provide a list or tuple of floats to pull delays from in a sequential and cyclical manner.

 import asyncio